jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 Jermareo Davidson was ranked just outside the top-60 in his high school class as the 67th overall recruit.
 He ended up making the SEC All-Freshman team and twice made the All-SEC team in his four years at Alabama.
 After a productive career in college, he ended up improving his class position by 31 places when he was drafted 36th overall in the 2007 NBA Draft.

+![All basketball prospects from the 2003 recruiting class that improved their NBA draft position][image1]

 {% include ad-content.html %}

 ### 2004 Recruiting Class